Luke 22:43–44: Church Fathers

-Irenaeus had used it as an argument against the Docetae.
+Justin, Hippolytus, Dionysius, Eusebius, Epiphanius, Chrysostom, Jerome, Augustine, Theodoret, Cosmas, Hilary, Leonitus, Facundus, and Theodore include the passage.

-Justin, Hippolytus, Dionysus, Eusebius, Epiphanius, Chrysostom, Jerome, Augustine, Theodoret, Leontius, Cosmas, Facundus, Theodore.
+Irenaeus used it as an argument against the Docetae.

 Hilary of Poitiers: "(...) let not the heretics encourage themselves that herein lies a confirmation of His weakness, that He needed the help and comfort of an angel.
 Let them remember the Creator of the angels needs not the support of His creatures."
 (De Trinitate, Book 10, para.
 41).